AleksTeresh/tree-classifications/README.md

 - 1 linear-time solvable

-- 1 unsolvable, which is [] i.e. emoty set of allowed configurations
+- 1 unsolvable, which is {} i.e. empty set of allowed configurations

 - **1 unclassified (!)** The only unclassified problem is {121, 112, 212}.